bread-b22/BabyNameSearcher/README.md

 + **Visuals**
-  - The first visual, the map, displays the total number of babies with that name in each state for the selected date range. *(Hover over a state to see total babies born, regardless of name)*
+  1. The map chart displays the total number of babies with that name in each state for the selected date range. *(Hover over a state to see total babies born, regardless of name)*
-  - The second visual provides a timeline of the popularity of the name, most interesting when looking at larger date ranges.
+  2. The line chart a timeline of the popularity of the name, most interesting when looking at larger date ranges.
-  - The third visual simply displays the top 10 most popular names in the selected date range, this allows you to see how the selected name stacks up against other names popular at the time.
+  3. The bar char displays the top 10 most popular names in the selected date range, this allows you to see how the selected name stacks up against other names popular at the time.

 - Some ideas: select the same name on both genders and see how its use has changed over time.